eldipa/book-of-gehn/posts/matasano/2018-05-01-Breaking-Vigenere.md

 ```

 {% call marginnotes() %}
-More keys than grams of ordinay mass in the
+More keys than grams of ordinary mass in the
 [observable universe](https://en.wikipedia.org/wiki/Observable_universe)
 {% endcall %}